 In-park motorcoach tours are canceled through June 6, 2021.

 While the National Park Service is operating limited, modified shuttle bus transportation inside the park, the Village route remains suspended; to learn more, click here.

 As part of our commitment to provide a safe environment for our employees and customers we have made the decision to require all visitors to wear face coverings while in the indoor public areas of our facilities and in outdoor areas where proper distancing is not possible.
 These areas include, but are not limited to lobbies, hallways, gift shops, restaurants, offices, and tour/ticket queueing lines.
 We thank you for your understanding and compliance.

 These are unprecedented times with the onset of the coronavirus (COVID-19) pandemic.
 The health and safety of our guests and employees are top priorities.
 We have been closely monitoring the guidance and recommendations of public health agencies such as the Centers for Disease Control and Prevention (CDC) and World Health Organization (WHO) as well as federal, state, and local governments.

-Grand Canyon National Park Lodges Are Now Open
+Grand Canyon National Park Lodges Health & Safety Program

 As a company that has operated for over 150 years in some of the most beautiful places on earth, we take pride in every aspect of our operations to deliver an unforgettable experience to our guests.
 From our front-of-house staff to our housekeepers to our kitchens, our focus on the health and safety of our guests and employees has always been fundamental to our operations as is our dedication to providing guests with flexibility to modify, customize, or cancel reservations.
 It is simply Second Nature to how we operate.